This covers the basic call queuing functionality. Very complex call centre queues are also possible as an option.

 Adding Music on Hold to a Queue

 The Call Queues page allows you to add Music on Hold for call queues.
 Click on the music icon, and the Music On Hold page appears. the system music on hold will be used if no music is added.
+Companies often want callers to hear a message about their products rather than music.
+This can be achieved by setting up a customer music on hold for the queue.

 In some cases, you may want callers to hear a ringtone rather than music on hold.
 This can be setup when a new queue is added only.
 This is useful when an incoming call goes directly to a queue, and callers may be confused hearing music after dialing.
 If the queue was not setup initially with ringback instead of music on hold, use a “ringback tone” as the music on hold for the queue.